metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 If you're PowerShell begginner like I was you're most welcome as long as you're interested in IT security and willing to read the docs online for anything you don't know.\
-Otherwise if you're expert that would be great because there is a lot to do and I could surely learn something from you because I don't consider myself to be expert.
+Otherwise if you're expert that would be great because there is a lot to do and I could surely learn something from you.

-Of course suggestions regarding coding style and practices are welcome, I might consider changing my mind.
+Suggestions regarding coding style and practices are welcome, I might consider changing my mind.

 [Table of Contents](#table-of-contents)